 A rigorous assessment of ML performance on composition‑based electrode prediction is therefore essential.
 It enables researchers to quantify model uncertainty, benchmark new algorithms against established baselines, and ultimately guide experimental synthesis.
-In this study, we systematically evaluate a suite of state‑of‑the‑art ML models—ranging from random forests and gradient boosting to graph neural networks—on the MP battery electrode dataset.
-We introduce a comprehensive set of evaluation metrics, including mean absolute error, coefficient of determination, and probability‑calibrated confidence scores, to capture both predictive accuracy and reliability.
-Our results reveal that while deep learning models excel in capturing complex composition-property relationships, tree‑based ensembles offer comparable performance with greater interpretability and computational efficiency.
-This benchmark provides a reference point for future work in composition‑level electrode discovery and highlights the most promising avenues for integrating ML with experimental validation.
+In this study, we evaluate a suite of contemporary and state‑of‑the‑art ML models, including the transformer-based CrabNet, the descriptor-based MODNet architectures, and the magpie descriptor based random forest model, on the MP battery electrode dataset.
+We use two standard evaluation metrics to rank the regression models, the mean absolute error (MAE) and the Pearson's $r$-score, as well as using testing errors to obtain a kernel density estimated distribution for the mean and standard deviation model error, allowing us to quantify a models' predictive accuracy and reliability.
+In addition to using the DFT-computed chemical properties, we have collated a small experimental hold-out dataset to test the final model against.
+Our results show that while deep learning models excel in capturing complex composition-property relationships, tree‑based ensembles offer comparable performance with greater interpretability and computational efficiency.
+This benchmark provides a reference point for future work in composition‑level electrode discovery and provide the model weights to integrate our ML approach to other screening regimes.